smithnlp/space-diff/README.md

 ```

 ## Usage/Tutorial
-Included in this repository are two sample corpora of segmented traditional Chinese which will be used in this tutorial for ease in following along.
+Included with [this project's homepage](https://github.com/smithnlp/space-diff) are two sample corpora of segmented traditional Chinese which will be used in this tutorial for ease in following along.
 (Adapted from [Universal Dependencies' Chinese corpora](https://github.com/UniversalDependencies/UD_Chinese-GSD/tree/master).)
 The following instructions assume that you have __space-diff__ installed already, as well as the sample corpora.

 ### Command line usage
 You can simply call the tool at the command line as follows:
 ```
 $ space-diff [-h] [-d] corp [corp ...]
 ```
-with the optional `-h | --help` argument, the optional `-d | --digits` argument, and one or more corpus file of segmented text.
+with the optional `-h`/`--help` argument, the optional `-d`/`--digits` argument, and one or more corpus file of segmented text.

 #### Using the sample data
 By running: